Stradi/dlv-client/_posts/how-to-download-youtube-video.md

 ---
-title: 'How to Download YouTube Video'
+title: "How to Download YouTube Video"
-date: '05.07.2022'
+date: "05.07.2022"
-slug: 'how-to-download-youtube-video'
+slug: "how-to-download-youtube-video"
-excerpt: ''
+excerpt: ""
-ogImage: ''
+ogImage: ""
-coverImage: ''
+coverImage: ""
 ---

 # How to Download YouTube Video